sfermigier/awesome-functional-python/README.md

 - [Pyrsistent](https://github.com/tobgu/pyrsistent) ★500 - "Persistent/Immutable/Functional data structures for Python".
 - [Funktown](https://github.com/zhemao/funktown) ★60 - "Immutable Data Structures for Python".
 - [Discodb](https://github.com/discoproject/discodb) ★50 - "An efficient, immutable, persistent mapping object".
-- [Pysistence](https://pythonhosted.org/pysistence/) - "Pysistence is a project that seeks to make functional programming in python easier.".
+- [Pysistence](https://pythonhosted.org/pysistence/) - "Pysistence is a project that seeks to make functional programming in python easier".

+#### Other specialized

+- [Transducers](https://github.com/sixty-north/python-transducers) - "This is a port of the transducer concept from Clojure to Python, with an emphasis on providing as Pythonic as interpretation of transducers as possible, rather than reproducing Clojurisms more literally".
+- [Tranducers-Python](https://github.com/cognitect-labs/transducers-python) - "Transducers are composable algorithmic transformations".

 ### Languages